 Soft Start

-The soft start feature means that the blade gradually builds up to optimum cutting speed without tripping the power, or causing undue vibration.
+The soft start feature means the blade gradually builds up to its optimal cutting speed without causing heavy vibrations or tripping your power.

 What We Don't Like